 Under the leadership of Dr. Igor Galynker and Dr. Konstantin Nikiforov, the Galynker Family Center for Bipolar Disorder is a unique partnership of mental health professionals who are deeply committed to delivering effective care within a family-oriented therapeutic space.
 Our dynamic team of clinicians work together to provide tailored treatment that fits the individual needs of each one of our families.

-Dr. Igor Galynker, MD, PhD, director of the Family Center often recounts the story of how the idea for the Family Center took shape.
+Dr. Igor Galynker, MD, PhD, director of the Galynker Family Center for Bipolar Disorder (formerly The Richard and Cynthia Zirinsky Family Center for Bipolar Disorder, where he previously served as the director), often recounts the story of how the idea for the Center took shape:

-“In 2003, I met a woman whose husband had bipolar disorder,” recounts Dr. Galynker.
-“She asked her husband’s psychiatrist what was happening, and the psychiatrist said ‘I can’t tell you anything about your husband.
-Go get your own psychiatrist.’
-She did.
-And each of the four children had their own therapist.
+So, she did.
+And then, each of their four children had their own therapist.
 And they had a family therapist.
-Now there were seven mental health professionals…all not talking to each other.”
+There were seven mental health professionals…all not talking to each other.

-This real clinical encounter is what ultimately led Dr. Galynker to create the Family Center.
-Historically, silence has been the norm between mental health clinicians and their patients’ families.
-Our Center is working to change this dynamic by facilitating open communication and providing treatment for patients and family members within the therapeutic space.
+Historically, and for far too long, silence has been the norm between mental health clinicians and their patients’ families.
+Our Center is working to change this dynamic by facilitating open communication and by providing holistic, integrated treatment for our patients and their families.